 Your surgeon will remove the cancer in the top part of the rectum.
 They attach the end of the colon to the remaining part of the rectum.
 The join is called an anastomosis.

-The surgeon removes the mesorectum to 5cm below the bottom edge of the tumour.
+The surgeon removes the mesorectum to a few cms below the bottom edge of the tumour.
 Leaving some of the mesorectum in place, reduces the risk of a bowel join leaking after surgery.

 This operation is called an anterior resection.
-You might need to have a temporary stoma after this operation.
+It is unlikely you will need to have a temporary stoma after this operation.